l-teles/steampipe-plugin-detectify/docs/tables/detectify_ip.md

 # Table: detectify_ip

-The `detectify_ip` table contains information about IP addresses monitored and scanned for vulnerabilities by Detectify.
+This table contains information about IP addresses monitored and scanned for vulnerabilities by Detectify.

 ## Examples